Cais/bns-theme-add-ins/readme.txt

   The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

 * Please note, support may be available on the WordPress Support forums; but, it may be faster to visit http://buynowshop.com/plugins/bns-theme-add-ins/ and leave a comment with the issue you are experiencing.

+* This plugin utilizes three text files if included with the active theme, although these files are not required for the plugin to work correctly they will enhance its functionality if they exist:
+ * `readme.txt`
+ * `changelog.txt`
+ * `support.txt`

 == Upgrade Notice ==
 Please stay current with your WordPress installation, your active theme, and your plugins.